Tigers vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Missouri vs. Princeton: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 7 seed Missouri Tigers (25-9) are 6.5-point favorites to advance to the Sweet 16 of the NCAA Tournament when they play the No. 15 seed Princeton Tigers (22-8) on Saturday at 6:10 PM on TNT.
-The point total for the matchup is set at 148.5.
+The No. 7 seed Missouri Tigers (25-9) are 6.5-point favorites as they attempt to earn a trip to the Sweet 16 in an NCAA Tournament Round of 32 South Region bracket matchup against the No. 15 seed Princeton Tigers (22-8) on Saturday at Golden 1 Center, beginning at 6:10 PM on TNT.
+The matchup's over/under is 146.

 Missouri vs. Princeton Odds & Info